Perl/PPCs/docs/process.md

 See [`perlgit.pod`](https://github.com/Perl/perl5/blob/blead/pod/perlgit.pod#on-merging-and-rebasing) for how to do this with `git merge --no-ff`.
 This **has** to be done at the command-line - this style of merging does **not** correspond to any of the "merge" options in the GitHub UI.

-There is an ongoing discussion how how we decide whether to merge a PR, with the latest proposal being:
+There is an ongoing discussion on how we decide whether to merge a PR, with the latest proposal being:

 * After an appropriate period, if there are not strong disagreements, and the PSC haven't rejected it, a committer will merge the PR.
 * Trivial or obviously-correct changes may be committed directly.
 I.e., the appropriate length is sometimes zero.